medullan/jenkins-docker-vagrant-ansible/README.md

 ## Credits

-This repository was inspired and designed around ansible-jenkins https://github.com/ICTO/ansible-jenkins
+This repository was inspired and designed around ansible-jenkins:

+https://github.com/ICTO/ansible-jenkins